-Symbols used in this manual of on the equipment include the following

 Class II equipment

-┤ 梵┡ Defibrillation protected Type BF patient connection
+Defibrillation protected Type BF patient connection

 ATTENTION: Refer to manual for more information

 4 DANGEROUS VOLTAGE

-MR MR unsafe: keep away from magnetic resonance imaging equipment
+MR unsafe: keep away from magnetic resonance imaging equipment

 < 100 % Not new battery cells

-= 100 x New battery cells
+= 100 π New battery cells

-® Do Not push button
+Do Not push button

-@ Push button
+Push button

-PANASONIC {Ta} Do not use this manufacturer
+PANASONIC TR Do not use this manufacturer

-DURACELL TE Ok to use this manufacturer
+DURAGELL TO SANYO TO Ok to use this manufacturer

 † † Unit equipped to treat adult and pediatric victims

 Manufacturer

 Return to a collection site intended for waste electrical and electronic equipment (WEEE).
 Do not dispose of in unsorted trash.

 EC REP Authorized representative in the European Community

 SN Serial Number

 REF Catalogue number

-Consult instructions for use
+i Consult instructions for use

-RX ONLY Prescription only.
+Rx only Prescription only